mozilla/firefox-translations-training/docs/task-cluster.md

 1. Create a new branch in the git repo and push.
    It is useful to experiment with code and also not to get the caches invalidated if you need to restart training and some new changes were landed in the main branch.

-2. Go to Github CI for the commit you want to run training for and find a DecisionTask
+2. Go to Github CI for the commit you want to run training for and find a Decision Task

 ![Find CI](img/github-tc-ci.png)